-As applicable, bundled appeals must identify individually each item by using either the claim number or the section of the contract and sequential numbers that are crossreferenced to a document or spreadsheet.
+As applicable, bundled disputes must identify each item individually by using either the claim number or the section of the contract and sequential numbers that are cross-referenced to a document or spreadsheet.

-Appeals Submitted With Incomplete Information
+Provider Disputes Submitted With Incomplete Information

-Appeals that are lacking the required information will be returned to the provider or capitated entity.
+Disputes that are lacking the required information will be returned to the provider or capitated entity.

-Blue Shield will return the appeal and notify the provider or capitated entity of the missing information necessary to categorize the submission as a provider appeal.
+Blue Shield will return the dispute and notify the provider or capitated entity of the missing information necessary to categorize the submission as a provider dispute.

-The original appeal, along with the additional information identified by Blue Shield, should be resubmitted to Blue Shield within 30 working days of the provider's receipt of the notice requesting the missing information.
+The original dispute, along with the additional information identified by Blue Shield, should be resubmitted to Blue Shield within 30 working days of the provider's receipt of the notice requesting the missing information.

-Blue Shield will not require the provider to resubmit claim information or supporting documentation that has been previously received as part of the claims adjudication process.
+Blue Shield will not require the provider to resubmit claim information or supporting documentation that has been previously received as part of the claim adjudication process.

-Timeframe for Submitting Appeal
+Timeframe for Submitting Provider Disputes

-Initial appeals must be submitted within 365 days or the time specified in the provider's contract, whichever is greater, of Blue Shield's date of contest, denial, notice or payment.
+Initial provider disputes must be submitted within 365 days, or the time specified in the provider's contract, whichever is greater, of Blue Shield's date of contest, denial, notice or payment.

-In the event the appeal is regarding the lack of a decision, the appeal must be submitted within 365 days, or the time specified in the provider's contract, whichever is greater, after the time for contesting or denying a claim has expired.
+In the event the dispute is regarding the lack of a decision, the dispute must be submitted within 365 days, or the time specified in the provider's contract, whichever is greater, after the time for contesting or denying a claim has expired.

-Appeals alleging a demonstrable and unfair payment pattern by Blue Shield must be submitted within the timeframes indicated above, based on the date of the most recent action or inaction by Blue Shield.
+Provider disputes alleging a demonstrable and unfair payment pattern by Blue Shield must be submitted within the timeframes indicated above, based on the date of the most recent action or inaction by Blue Shield.

-Timely Filing of Appeals
+Timely Filing of Provider Disputes

-If a contracted provider or capitated entity fails to submit an initial appeal or final appeal within the required timeframes, the provider or capitated entity:
+If a contracted provider or capitated entity fails to submit an initial dispute or final dispute within the required timeframes, the provider or capitated entity:

-- Waives the right for any remedies to pursue the matter further - May not initiate a demand for arbitration or other legal action against Blue Shield - May not pursue additional payment from the member.
+- Waives the right for any remedies to pursue the matter further. - May not initiate a demand for arbitration or other legal action against Blue Shield. - May not pursue additional payment from the member.

-In instances where the provider's contract specifies timeframes that are greater than the timeframes specified in Blue Shield's Provider Appeal Resolution process, the provider's contract takes precedence.
+In instances where the provider's contract specifies timeframes that are greater than the timeframes specified in Blue Shield's Provider Dispute Resolution process, the provider's contract takes precedence.

-Blue Shield will review the untimely submission of a provider appeal when the provider's contract includes a good cause clause for the untimely submissions of provider appeals.
+Blue Shield will review the untimely submission of a provider dispute when the provider's contract includes a good cause clause for the untimely submissions of provider disputes.